shd101wyy/Yo/DESIGN.md

 ## Order based lifetime checking

-Unlike Rust, which requires specify lifetime parameters in some cases, **Mo** uses an innovative memory management technique called **Order based lifetime checking** which doesn't require the lifetime parameters in type.
+Unlike Rust, which requires specify lifetime parameters when defining a data structure or a function, **Mo** uses a simple memory management technique called **Order based lifetime checking** which doesn't require the lifetime parameters.

-Instead, we use the lifetime **order** to denote the lifetime of values.
+We use the lifetime **order** to denote the lifetime of values.

 The idea is simple, the first created value will have the lifetime order of `@1`, the second created value will have the lifetime order of `@2`, and so on.
-The linear value must be consumed in the **reverse** order of the lifetime order.
+The linear value must be consumed in the reverse order of the lifetime order, like a stack.

 For example, below is an error case: